 - occasionally we will host bold women such as Valarie Kaur and Sukki Singapora who do talks to remind you what’s possible.

-- Wifi, bedding, bathroom and kitchen in your cottage – two women can stay in each cottage
+- bedding, bathroom and kitchen in your cottage – two women per cottage.

-- I am happy to give free access to my Australian Digital Job Accelerator Course to those who stay here – this is designed to teach you how to find work online (digital work/freelancing).
-You can also ask me any questions about finding work.
+- I am happy to give free access to my Australian Digital Job Accelerator Course to those who stay here & cannot afford the program, this is designed to teach you how to find work online (digital work/freelancing).
+You can also ask me any questions about finding digital jobs during your stay.

 - Through our partnership with Mariam Mohammed’s Money Girl you will get access to the course and community to learn about money management, investing and saving.

-- I can match you with people who want to help, over 200+ people have reached out offering all sorts of help – I have a database and can match you based on your needs (further accommodation after staying here, food, friendship, babysitting etc)
+- I can match you with people who want to help, over 200+ people have reached out offering all sorts of help – I have a database and can match you based on your needs (possible further accommodation after staying here, food, friendship, babysitting etc)

 - Sometimes I can arrange a lift for you to arrive here from within Melbourne, our past residents have offered this to help you if you feel scared to leave home alone – just let me know.